adobe/pdf-embed-api-samples/In-Line Embed Mode/README.md

 # In-Line Embed Mode Sample

-PDF Viewer is embedded in line within the context of the app / web page.
+PDF viewer is embedded in line within the context of the app / web page.
 To see it in action, copy the files in the folder to your computer, and open index.html in a supported browser.

 ## Documentation